DavidLeoni/divercli/README.md

 **Features:**

-  * for now fully supports <a href="http://www.h2database.com/html/main.html" target="_blank">H2 DB</a>, a pure Java database (both in-memory and on disk).
-No separate installation is required.
+  * supports <a href="http://www.h2database.com/html/main.html" target="_blank">H2 DB</a>, a pure Java database (both in-memory and on disk, no separate installation is required).
   * dependency handling with Maven
   * unit tested with proper integration tests
   * supports Java 7+